DTrXuan/my_cv/index.md

 #### Senior Embedded Software Engineer `October 2022 - Present`

 **responsibility:** my primary role is to ensure the delivery of packages, which includes documentation and ensuring readiness for integration.
 I coordinate effort estimations and plan package deliveries.
-I also make software architectural decisions for the specific package and ensure that component design aligns with the overall software architecture.
-I'm responsible for defining the visible variances in projects.
-Additionally, I oversee Change Request Management within the Function Development Team. working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.
+Make software architectural decisions for my package and ensure that component design aligns with the overall software architecture.
+Additionally, I oversee Change Request Management within the Function Development Team.
+Working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.

 **topic:**